MatthewMacri/SysDevProject/README.md

 ## Conclusion
 This document serves as a **guideline** for our **Project/Inventory Management System**.
 With clear team roles, structured communication, and a well-defined plan, we aim for successful project completion while maintaining efficiency and teamwork.

+### TO DO
+* INCLUDE THE NAV BAR IN ALL OF THE VIEWS
+* Creating the CRUDs functions
+* Connect views with crud functions
+* Transfer all HTML files to PHP
+* Connecting the views together (FULL USER JOURNEY)
+* Create the server connection
+* Log in (remember me button on the log in, remembers for a certain amount of time) & Log out
+* 2FA (Google 2FA)
+* Set up .env and exclude it in the .gitignore
+* Export as PDF and QR code api
+* Authorization and Authentication
+* SQL Injection prevention
+* Custom Errors
+* Code annotation and unite testing

+## Future Implementation
+* Alerts in the calendar from gaant and kanban
+* Make veroutis jerk off SAKU